PoorHttp/Jinja24Doc/doc/readme.txt

 === Python 3 ===

-Jinja24doc works with python 3 well, but be carefully with generation documentation for both python versions (2 and 3).
+Jinja24Doc works with python 3 well, but be carefully with generation documentation for both python versions (2 and 3).
 Some modules, classes, functions, methods and variables of course are different.
 So compiled regular expressions from re module has different flag number by default for example.

+If you have installed it with python2 in system, your script {/usr/local/bin/jinja24doc} have path python2 at the begin of script.
+But you could run it with any python version.
+Just run be sure, that you have installed Jinja2 package for your python version and run Jinja24Doc directly.

+    #!text
+    ~$ python3 /usr/local/bin/jinja24doc \
+            template.html ./:/usr/local/share/jinja24doc/templates/ > page.html